 Dismissal from the program may be for academic, clinical, ethical, professional, or disciplinary reasons.
 Disciplinary reasons include violation of University rules and regulations and for unprofessional, unethical or illegal conduct related to professional practice.
-Falsification of the application can result in immediate dismissal, or rescinding of the degree after graduation.
-General guidelines for determining a violation of ethical or professional standards of conduct are found in the Standards of Conduct are found in the Standards for Accreditation of Nurse Anesthesia Education Programs (Procedures-and-Standards.aspx).
+Falsification of the application (including providing incomplete or misleading information or withholding facts that might call into question the applicant's meeting the Admission Requirements) can result in withdrawing an offer of enrollment, immediate dismissal, or rescinding of the degree after graduation.
+General guidelines for determining a violation of ethical or professional standards of conduct are found in the Standards for Accreditation of Nurse Anesthesia Education Programs.